 Salads are the light starters served before the main meal.
 They give the body energy and vitality.
 Some Moroccan salads are cooked vegetables while others are raw.
 You can have it fresh or hot.
 Thus, Moroccan salads consist of tomatoes, and onions seasoned with spices and black olives.
 Among these saladas is Zaalouk or aubergine.
 It is fried aubergines with tomato sauce, roasted peppers, garlic and spices.
 Moreover, Taktouka is a grilled tomato salad with roasted sweet green peppers.
 A Moroccan cigar is a paper or pasta pie with beef and vegetables wrapped in a longitudinal shape like a cigarette.
 It is also one of the specialities of the Ramadan table in Moroccan cuisine.

 Tangia is one of the local Moroccan dishes.
 This dish takes its name from a clay pot in which it is cooked.
 Besides, these kinds of clay pots stay in charcoal and ash for up to 5 hours, allowing the food to cook slowly.
 Thus, it is a common dish in Marrakech city.
 This Moroccan dish dates back to the history of the Saadian time.
 Artisans and salt merchants always met for sitting in the gardens or green areas in the city to share this unique dish.
 Since then Tangier has been something important in meetings and events.
-It is delicious and tasty food.
+It is delicious food.
 It is also made with meat, garlic, cumin, saffron, lemon and butter.
 Locals usually cook it in traditional ovens and serve it as a hot meal to guests.

 Msemen is one of the most famous and beloved Moroccan dishes.
 It is a delicious fried bread classified as a Moroccan pastry.
 Thus, it is a traditional flatbread that Moroccans usually consume twice a day.
 It is either for breakfast or as a mid-afternoon snack or teatime.
 Locals make it from flour, semolina, sugar, salt, yeast, hot water, oil and melted butter.
 They then knead the mixed dough to be smooth.
 After that, they flatten and shape into squares.
 You can also eat it stuffed with vegetables and meat.
 Msemen is also one of the main Moroccan dishes during Ramadan.
 Msemen is a kind of food that you prepare in advance and put in the freezer.
 You only need to warm it up in a few minutes on the stove or in the oven.
-Here are other Moroccan breakfast dishes.